Brussels S Train

 Most jobs in the Brussels-Capital Region are filled by workers from other regions.
 Private vehicles clog the city daily, hampering mobility and creating pollution.
 The RER/GEN is a response to these growing problems.
-Only 20% of commuters use public transport daily; the goal is to double this figure by facilitating movement into and within the city.
+Only 20% of commuters use public transport daily; the goal is to double this figure by facilitating movement into and within the region.

 Total costs for the GEN/RER project will be at least €2.173bn.
 The initially planned nine lines have since increased to 12; but the projected frequency of "a departure at least every 15 minutes" has not been implemented as of early 2018: most services run once per hour, a few twice per hour.

-The scope includes widening existing railway lines from double to quadruple; a few additions like the Schuman-Josaphat tunnel; the creation or re-activation of stations just outside the Brussels city centre (Germoir/Mouterij and Arcades/Arcaden on the South-East, Brussels-West and Tour et Taxis/Thurn en Taxis on the West); and the acquisition of new rolling stock.
+The scope includes widening existing railway lines from double to quadruple; a few additions like the Schuman-Josaphat tunnel; the creation or re-activation of stations just outside Brussels' city centre (Germoir/Mouterij and Arcades/Arcaden on the south-east, Brussels-West and Tour et Taxis/Thurn en Taxis on the west); and the acquisition of new rolling stock.

 History

 A first draft of the RER/GEN network was published in 1995.
 The commissioning of the first lines was then planned for 2002.

-Construction requires the approval and funding from the federal government and the three regions as well as the collaboration of four public transit companies (NMBS/SNCB, MIVB/STIB, De Lijn and TEC).
+Construction required approval and funding from the Federal Government and the three regions, as well as the collaboration of four public transit companies (NMBS/SNCB, MIVB/STIB, De Lijn and TEC).
 The initial work started in 2005, and service was supposed to start in 2012.
 However, Belgium's administrative complexity caused numerous delays and postponements; the network will now be put into service between 2015 and 2025.